 A study led by Chiba University in Japan compared the effects of a 15 minute walk in a forest setting with those of an inner city walk.
 The study found the forest walkers showed a lower level of cortisol, the stress hormone, compared to the city walkers.

 But access to forested areas is challenging for those with little time or limited transport options.
 That’s why urban reserves are so vital.
 They allow you to fit a quick walk in your lunch hour, between appointments, over a busy weekend, or after school with the kids.

 So where in Wairarapa can you get your nature fix?
-As well as Millennium Reserve, Masterton’s Manuka Reserve in Lansdowne is a favourite of mine, and puts on an amazing display of white lacebark flowers at certain times of the year.
+Masterton’s Manuka Reserve in Lansdowne is another favourite of mine, and puts on an amazing display of white lacebark flowers at certain times of the year.
 The reserve connects onto one of the Masterton Recreation Trails leading back to Fourth Street – making it the perfect interlude to a longer walk.

-Though you won’t find any urban bush reserves in Carterton and Martinborough, a quick stroll through Carterton’s Carrington Park or along Martinborough’s Palliser Vineyard Walk is just as good.
+Though you won’t find any urban bush reserves in Carterton and Martinborough, a quick stroll through Carterton’s Carrington or Sparks Parks or along Martinborough’s Palliser Vineyard Walk is just as good.
 Or you could explore a bit further afield and visit Fensham or Carter Scenic Reserves.

 Now you know where to find your local ‘Secret Garden’ – get out and explore!

 A special thanks to local councils and the hard working community groups who look after these precious green urban spaces.

 Originally published in the summer 2017 issue of the Wairarapa Journal